UK embassy in Cairo closes to the public over security concerns

 "The decision to suspend public services at the embassy has been taken for security reasons and is in the best interests of our staff," the spokesperson said.
 "The decision is independent of our wider travel advice for Egypt."

-Egypt is battling an Islamist insurgency largely centered around Sinai, a strategic area near the border with Israel, Gaza and the Suez Canal.
+Egypt is battling an Islamist insurgency largely centred around Sinai, a strategic area near the border with Israel, Gaza and the Suez Canal.

 One security source told Reuters it was not yet clear what threats had prompted the embassy to close its doors.